Pointcept/OpenIns3D/README.md

 ---

-# Use orginial RGBD to replace Snap
+# Use original RGBD 📷 to replace Snap

-we also eveulate the performane of openins3d when the snap module is repalced with the original rgbd images, with other design intact.
+we also evaluate the performance of openins3d when the snap module is replaced with the original RGB-D images, with other designs intact.

 ### 🗂️ Replica